AdaptivePerf/AdaptivePerf/README.md

 All images are public (no CERN login required), so no deployment to a non-CERN registry is planned.

 #### Apptainer/Singularity
-The images are denoted by commit tags and can be downloaded from https://cernbox.cern.ch/s/XVwsHPOjvyb2YpU.
+The images are denoted either by "latest" (which corresponds to the latest commit in the ```main``` branch and **is recommended until the first non-dev release**) or by branch names and can be downloaded from https://cernbox.cern.ch/s/XVwsHPOjvyb2YpU.

 ## How to use
 Before running AdaptivePerf for the first time, run ```sysctl kernel.perf_event_paranoid=-1```.
 Otherwise, the tool will refuse to run due to its inability to reliably obtain kernel stack traces.
 This is already done for the VM image.